Our vision and strategy

 - digital: using technology to create new, innovative ways for people to interact with our collection

 - national: creating networks throughout the UK to support science in schools and engage society with programmes like citizen science and Real World Science

 - international: developing global relationships to help tackle major scientific challenges and create new commercial opportunities

 - London: improving the Museum's grounds and galleries to enhance our visitors' experience

-The Museum is entering a decade of transformation.
-We will be undertaking redevelopments to make better use of our available space, and redisplaying our collections to challenge the way visitors think about humanity’s relationship with the natural world.
+The Museum is in the middle of a decade of transformation.
+We are undertaking redevelopments to make better use of our available space, and redisplaying our collections to challenge the way visitors think about humanity’s relationship with the natural world.

 Our Strategy to 2020 sets out key projects and objectives for redeveloping and enhancing the Museum.
 These plans will help us create improved public spaces and allow the Museum to deliver a better visitor experience.